 The example below shows the need, availability and inverse population density variables used in the HOME SF RAF in Tables 1, 2, and 3.
-The HTF RAF would be very similar to the HOME SF RAF with the exception that the HTF RAF will include PJs.
+The HTF RAF is very similar to the HOME SF RAF with the exception that the HTF RAF includes PJs.
 Note that sample numbers are used for clarity.

-Table 1: Example of Need Variables Used for Single Family Programs, by Sub-region
+Table 1: Example of Need Variables Used for Single Family Programs, by Subregion